Chapter 1 - Standard Infection Control Precautions (SICPs)

 Patients who may present a particular cross-infection risk should be isolated on arrival and appropriate clinical samples and screening undertaken as per national protocols to establish the causative pathogen.
 This includes but is not limited to patients:

-- With a known (laboratory confirmed) or suspected infectious pathogen for which duration of precautions as outlined in Appendix 11 are not yet complete.
-This includes COVID-19.
-See also COVID-19 respiratory symptom assessment questions within Appendix 21 COVID-19 Pandemic controls.
+- With a known (laboratory confirmed) or suspected infectious pathogen for which appropriate duration of precautions as outlined in A-Z pathogens are not yet complete.

 - Who have been a close contact of a person who has been colonised or infected with CPE in the last 12 months.